Jess-De-Savage/Hello-World-/README.md

 ``"It's only hubris if I fail." --Julius Cesar``

 I have always loved an adventure.
 Scary or uncertain as they may be.
- For now, it is a smoll world :earth_americas: but over time and with effort, it shall grow :hammer_and_wrench:
+ For now, it is a smoll world here :earth_americas:
+ Over time, with effort it shall grow. :hammer_and_wrench:

+ This library will be a collection filled with what grabs my attention and sparks an interest
+ including but not limited to:
+ - Various programming of assorted languages, maybe even some original work
+ - All things InfoSec and InfoTec
+ - Writeups and sample reports
+ - A Love of Robotics
  Hope you enjoy and thanks for stopping by. :wave:

- **I hope that you always stay brave**
+ **Always stay brave**

-### From some great minds:
+### From some great minds (just because I can):
 ``"Beware he who would deny you access to information, for in his heart he dreams himself your your master." --Pravin Lal``

 ``"Hearts are the strongest when they beat in response to noble ideas." --Ralph Bunche``